 How to Put Lights on a Christmas Tree

-Create a beautiful glow with floral design expert Michael Walter’s tips on how to string lights on a Christmas tree.
+Create a beautiful glow with these tips on how to string lights on a Christmas tree.

-- Starting at the bottom, string your lights around and through the tree in a random fashion.
-Try to avoid any obvious pattern or spiral; you want the lights to look natural.
-Place some lights deeper into the branches and place some closer to the front to create depth.
+Hanging Christmas tree lights horizontally—as in our video—is the more traditional method.
+Starting at the bottom, string your lights around and through the tree in a random fashion.
+Try to avoid any obvious pattern or spiral; you want the lights to look effortless.

-- A “dead zone” of lights occurs when you connect one string of lights to another.
-Hide the unsightly green plug by pushing it deep into the branches.
+- A dead zone of lights occurs when you connect one string of lights to another: Hide the unsightly green plug by pushing it deep into the branches.

 - If you have a branch that’s drooping or unattractive, simply remove it by clipping it from behind with a pair of florist shears.
-See more tips for lighting a Christmas tree.